open-contracting/ocdskit/README.rst

 Reads record packages from standard input, collects packages and records, and prints one record package.

+If the ``--publisher-*`` options aren't used, the output package will have the same publisher as the last input package.

 Optional arguments:

 * ``--uri URL`` set the record package's ``uri`` to this value